Felix Busch: Education

-After private lessons, Busch attended the Royal Wilhelms-Gymnasium in Berlin and the Pforta State School from 1885 to 1890.
-After graduating from high school, he studied law and political science at the Ruprecht-Karls-Universität Heidelberg from 1890, from 1891 at the Ludwig Maximilians University in Munich and the Berlin Friedrich Wilhelms University.
-In 1893 he became a member of the Corps Guestphalia Heidelberg.
-After the legal traineeship in May 1893, he received his doctorate on August 2, 1893, in Heidelberg. iur.
+After private lessons, Busch attended the Royal Wilhelm Gymnasium in Berlin and the Pforta State School from 1885 to 1890.
+After graduating from high school, he studied law and political science at Heidelberg University from 1890, from 1891 at LMU Munich and the Humboldt University of Berlin.
+In 1893, he became a member of the Corps Guestphalia Heidelberg.
+After the legal traineeship in May 1893, he received his doctorate on August 2, 1893, in Heidelberg.
 As a one-year volunteer, he served in 1893/94 in the (Prussian) 1st Badische Leib-Dragoons Regiment No. 20 in Karlsruhe.

 Career

 From October 1894 he worked as a trainee lawyer at the Spandau district court.
 Busch examined inheritance habits of agricultural property in the province of West Prussia.
 These were published in 1910.
 After he had passed the Grand State Examination on February 24, 1900, he was appointed government assessor on April 5, 1900.

 In the summer of 1900, Busch visited several industrial areas in Great Britain, including London and Edinburgh.
-In 1901 he took a leave of absence and worked as a trainee at the Norddeutsche Bank in Hamburg, the Hamburg stock exchange and the Disconto-Gesellschaft in Berlin.
+In 1901, he took a leave of absence and worked as a trainee at the Norddeutsche Bank in Hamburg, the Hamburg stock exchange and the Disconto-Gesellschaft in Berlin.
 During this time he dealt with economics and learned the English language.

-In March he was assigned to the Herford District Office as a government assessor responsible for social security and military replacement business as well as police matters.
+In March, he was assigned to the Herford District Office as a government assessor responsible for social security and military replacement business as well as police matters.
 In April 1902 he became a department head at the high presidium of the Province of Poznan.
 From November 1904 he was responsible for national political affairs in the Ministry of the Interior.

 On June 17, 1905, he was initially assigned the provisional administration of the Hörde district office in the Arnsberg administrative region.
 On December 13 of the same year he was appointed district administrator.
 He mediated several strikes in the mining industry, campaigned for an improvement in poultry farming and the electricity and water supply, as well as for the establishment of public libraries.

 On February 14, 1906, Busch Marie Fanny married Margarete von Mendelssohn-Bartholdy from the Mendelssohn-Bartholdy family.

 After working for four years in the Prussian Ministry of Finance, he was accepted on July 1, 1911, as Geh.
 Upper Government Councilor (initially provisional) District Administrator of the Niederbarnim district.
 He fought against the Greater Berlin Act and promoted the improvement of gas, water and energy supplies.